 In recent years, a number of large European corporate groups have either transferred their Centre of Main Interests (COMI) to the UK or sought to enter a Scheme of Arrangement in the UK on the basis of a sufficient connection to the UK in order to benefit from the well regarded and flexible insolvency and restructuring procedures available in the UK.

 Members Voluntary Liquidations, Schemes of Arrangement and receiverships all fall outside of the EC Regulation regime and as such will be largely unaffected by Brexit.

 Jurisdiction for, and recognition of, these insolvency options is instead governed by the Insolvency Act 1986, the Companies Act 2006, the Law of Property Act 1925, as well as the domestic laws of other EU Member States.
 As a result Schemes of Arrangement will be largely unaffected save when combined with Administration.

-Following Brexit, a company can no longer be sure that any insolvency process, including Schemes of Arrangement, obtained in the UK Court will automatically be recognised and enforced in the EU.
+Following Brexit, a company can no longer be sure that any insolvency process, including Schemes of Arrangement as well as the new Moratorium and Restructuring Plan (introduced by the Corporate Insolvency & Governance Act 2020), obtained in the UK, will automatically be recognised and enforced in the EU.
 The automatic recognition is often cited in evidence as a reason why a European company should have the ability to use the UK Courts to sanction a Scheme of Arrangement.